suhasbhairav/jsprojects/README.md

 # A Comprehensive Projects/Tutorials in JavaScript, React-Redux, Node.JS, MERN Stack, Express.JS and React-Redux
-The repository consists of projects in JavaScript.
+The repository has the following features.

 ## Features